Regulatory Compliance, Patient Safety, and Quality Assurance

 Products meeting the above criteria are exempt from FDA pre-market approval requirements.

-StimLabs is registered with the FDA as a Tissue Establishment and has listed all HCT/Ps currently screened, packaged, processed, stored, labeled and distributed by StimLabs with the Agency:
+StimLabs is registered with the FDA as a Tissue Establishment and has listed all HCT/Ps currently recovered, screened, packaged, processed, stored, labeled and distributed by StimLabs with the Agency:

 FDA Tissue Bank Establishment Registration – 3012823434